-9.1.1 A Member of the Council may at a full Council meeting ask the Leader or the Cabinet Member or chair of a committee any question without notice concerning an item within the report of the Cabinet or committee, when that item is under consideration by the Council.
-A maximum overall period of 30 minutes shall be allowed for questions to Cabinet Members and committee chairs., with a maximum of 5 minutes for questions to an individual Cabinet Member, both periods to be extendable at the discretion of the Chair.
+9.1.1 A Member of the Council may at a full Council meeting ask the Leader or the Cabinet Member any question without notice concerning an item within the report of the Cabinet or committee, when that item is under consideration by the Council.
+A maximum overall period of 30 minutes shall be allowed for questions to Cabinet Members, with a maximum of 5 minutes for questions to an individual Cabinet Member, both periods to be extendable at the discretion of the Chair.
 Questions to Cabinet Members can relate to anything within the remit of the Cabinet Member's portfolio and are not limited to items in the Cabinet reports.

-9.2 Questions to the Leader of the Council-
+9.2 Questions to the Leader of the Council

-9.2.1 At each Council meeting, there shall be a 15-minute Leader's Question Time-session during which Members may ask questions that do not relate to items-covered in the reports from Cabinet.
+9.2.1 At each Council meeting, there shall be a 15-minute Leader's Question Time session during which Members may ask questions that do not relate to items covered in the reports from Cabinet.
 Questions shall not require prior notice.
 The Leader may ask Cabinet Members to answer questions where appropriate.

-9.23 Questions on notice
+9.3 Questions on notice

-- 9.23.1 A Member of the Council may ask: - the Chair;
+9.3.1 A Member of the Council may ask: